Russell Phillips: Death

-Phillips, whose body was mutilated by the track's steel catch fence and the caution light fixture at high speed, was both dismembered and decapitated, in what a photographer on-scene described, "as gruesome a wreck as I can ever recall".
+Phillips, whose body was mutilated by the track's steel catch fence and a caution light fixture at high speed, was both dismembered and decapitated, in what a photographer on-scene described, "as gruesome a wreck as I can ever recall".
 In video footage taken at the scene of the accident, the first rescuer is initially shown running to the car, then immediately turning away after seeing Phillips' body and realizing the hopelessness of any attempt at resuscitation.
 The track was littered with debris, blood, and several body parts, necessitating a lengthy red flag period while track officials cleared the track.

 The race resumed after a 40-minute red flag.
 Track president Humpy Wheeler elected not to cancel the event, citing Phillips' wreck as a "freak deal."

 Changes after the accident

 Phillips' death resulted in a serious debate about roll cage design practices, construction methods and inspection techniques applied to NASCAR Limited Sportsman Division cars.
-In 1996, a roof reinforcement called the Earnhardt bar was made mandatory on all NASCAR vehicles after Dale Earnhardt was seriously injured in a crash at Talladega in the DieHard 500.
+In 1996, a roof reinforcement that had a bar running down the windshield from the roof to the hood of the car was made mandatory on all NASCAR vehicles.
+It was called the Earnhardt bar after Dale Earnhardt was seriously injured in a crash at Talladega in the DieHard 500.
 Charlotte Motor Speedway also withdrew from the Sportsman Division in 1996, following 3 deaths in 6 years, citing Phillips' death as "the last straw".